-Cats are impossibly curious, and when something captures their attention it needs to be explored no matter the consequences.
+Cats are impossibly curious creatures.
+When an interesting new thing captures their attention they will explore no matter the consequences.

 Such places are infinitely more interesting since they’re new and exciting, but unfortunately, they can also be unsafe or hard to get out of.